home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

       ![ESP32-S3-BOX-3 on device wake word processing](/images/assist/wake_word_engine_location.png)

+11. You can also change the on-device wake word.
+    - Currently you can use *Hey Jarvis* or *Alexa* as an alternative to *Okay Nabu*.
+    - To change your wake word, follow the steps in [Customizing the S3-BOX with on-device wake words](/voice_control/s3-box-customize/#customizing-the-s3-box-with-on-device-wake-words).
-11. Congratulations!
+12. Congratulations!
 You can now voice control Home Assistant via a ESP32 device with a display.
 Now give some commands.

 ## Controlling Home Assistant